tmarjomaa/building4/content/posts/101-aks-pods-and-stuff.md

 kubernetes-bootcamp   3/4     2            3           40m
 ```

 If we check the pods (```kubectl get pods```), we can see that two pods in status ImagePullBackOff.
 We can then use ```kubectl describe pods/{pod-name-here}``` to see more details about the pod's events, which confirms to us that there is no v10 of the image.
 Let's roll back the deployment to v2 by running ```kubectl rollout undo deployments/kubernetes-bootcamp```.
 We can then check that everything is back to normal by running (```kubectl get deployments```).
-Output should report to us that four out of four pods are now ready and serving consumers.
+Output should report us that four out of four pods are now ready to serve consumers.

+## Monitoring

 Because monitoring-addon was enabled for this cluster, we can go ahead and check the metrics of kubernetes-bootcamp containers, and drill in to the details if needed.
+Head into the Portal and click *Insights* under Monitoring.

 ![Metrics of kubernetes-bootcamp containers](/images/aks-insights-portal.png)

 That's it for this post.

-##Removing resources
+## Removing resources

 So, we have reached the end of the post, and it's time to remove the resources to avoid unnecessary costs.